It was the worst of times and it was the worst of times for many American workers this past year.

 Construction laborer positions dropped nearly 14 percent in the first part of this year to 1.56 million jobs, down from more than 1.8 million in the previous period.

-Construction laborer made the BLS list of occupations expected to have the biggest job growth through 2018, with a 20 percent jump in the number of jobs.
+Construction laborer made the BLS list of occupations expected to have the biggest job growth through 2018, with a 20 percent jump projected.

-You would think the teller profession would have had few jobs left to lose given the ubiquitous nature of ATM machines.
-But it seems the profession is still shedding lots of jobs.
+You would think the teller profession would have had few jobs left to lose given the ubiquitous nature of ATMs.
+But the profession is still shedding lots of jobs.

 By the third quarter of this year, the banking industry saw a 12 percent drop in teller positions to 407,000.